trust-mfn-berlin/animals-as-objects/vault/story.the-worlds-we-make.md

 </figure>

 The Zoological Institute should not be confused with the collection of the Zoological Museum, which laid the foundations for today’s Museum of Natural History collection, where these specimens are currently stored.
 Both institutions were part of Friedrich Wilhelm University, where they were first housed in the main building until they moved to the newly built Museum of Natural History on Invalidenstraße in 1888 and 1889 respectively.
 However, even though they shared a roof, they largely worked independently of each other, as their functions and tasks, and therefore the structure and holdings of their collections, differed markedly.
-While the Zoological Museum had a research collection that served scientific purposes, the Zoological Institute was responsible for training students and arranged its teaching collection accordingly (see [[story.history-of-the-zoological-teaching-collection]]).
+While the Zoological Museum had a research collection that served scientific purposes, the Zoological Institute was responsible for training students and arranged its [[teaching collection|story.history-of-the-zoological-teaching-collection]] accordingly.
 The fact that the specimen with its nervous system exposed initially belonged to the Zoological Institute is verified by the institution’s label, on which the museum’s inventory number was noted much later.
 How did the specimen make its way into the Zoological Teaching Collection and from there into the Museum of Natural History’s research collection?

-In the teaching collection, the first catalogues from the 19th century provide evidence of how limulus specimens were acquired (see [[story.inventory-books]]).
+In the teaching collection, the [[first catalogues|story.inventory-books]] from the 19th century provide evidence of how limulus specimens were acquired.
 At that time, science had been familiar with horseshoe crabs for quite some time; there are pictures and descriptions of them that date back as far as the 16th century.
 However, the animals that had been available to teaching and research had mainly been dead specimens in a preserved state.
 According to the inventory catalogues, for example, the Zoological Institute purchased limulus specimens from the Berlin natural history dealer Linnaea and the Hamburg company J.F.G.
 Umlauff.[^2]

 <figure>